stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 The meeting is also designed to discuss any concerns that you may have about the fall term or any goals that you may have going forward into the winter term.
 If there are particular things you would like to work on in your writing, please come prepared to discuss them.

 To sign up for a session, [follow this link]() and place your name in a slot.
+All meetings will be held in my office hour Zoom room.

+---

 ## Students With Disabilities

 All students are entitled to full access to this course, regardless of disability.
 If you have a disability and anticipate needing accommodations in this course, please contact me as soon as possible to arrange a confidential meeting.
 Students requiring disability-related services must register with the [Student Accessibility Services](http://www.dartmouth.edu/~accessibility/) office.
 Once SAS has authorized services, students must show the originally signed SAS Services and Consent Form and/or a letter on SAS letterhead to me.
 If you have questions about whether you qualify to receive academic adjustments and services, you should contact the SAS office.
 All inquiries and discussions will remain confidential.

+---

 ## Symbol Legend